atecon/knn/src/knn_help.md

 - `optimal_k`: *int*, The optimal number of neighbors selected by the cross-validation procedure (only if cross-validation is performed).
 - `optimal_score`: *scalar*, The optimal score achieved by the model on the validation data (only if cross-validation is performed).
 - `parnames`: *string array*, The names of the features used for fitting the model.
+- `rsq`: *matrix*, The R-squared for each number of neighbors evaluated (only for regression without cross-validation).
 - `sample_t1`: *int*, The index of the first observation in the training set.
 - `sample_t2`: *int*, The index of the last observation in the training set.
 - `Scores`: *matrices*, Array of matrices containing the scores achieved by the model on the validation data.
 Each page refers to a different number of neighbors (as specified by `n_neighbors`) evaluated.
 Rows represent the k-fold splits, and columns represent the scoring metrics.